-Written PAAPs (for example, those for adults and children from Asthma UK, available at www.asthma.org.uk/advice/manage-your-asthma/action-plans) are crucial components of effective self-management education.^{91,166,168,178-180,187} One systematic review identified the features of PAAPs associated with beneficial outcomes (see Table 11).168
+Written PAAPs (for example, those for adults and children from Asthma UK, available at www.asthma.org.uk/advice/manage-your-asthma/action-plans) are crucial components of effective self-management education.
+91, 166, 168, 178-180, 187 One systematic review identified the features of PAAPs associated with beneficial outcomes.
+168